rebane2001/lyra.horse-blog/blog/content/posts/2024-04-stealing-telegram/index.md

 <ol><li><span>Open Telegram on your phone</span></li><li><span>Go to Settings &gt; Devices &gt; Link Desktop Device</span></li><li><span>Point your phone at this screen to confirm login</span></li></ol>
 </div>

 The same thing they did with the QR code logins!

-blabla something something QRs require 2FA
+If you attempt to log onto a new device by scanning a login QR code, you'll still have to enter your 2FA password - and I think the same mitigation could be implemented for these instant login web client URLs.

-Discuss this post on: twitter, mastodon, hackernews, cohost
+**Discuss this post on:** twitter, mastodon, hackernews, cohost

+---

+thank you for reading my first blog post!!

+i decided to take on the challenge of using no images on the page, and no javascript either. i don't think this'll be a sustainable way of doing things going forward, but it does mean you get fast load times (everything here is ~20kB gzipped!), pretty vector graphics on hidpi screens (try zooming in!), and responsive "screenshots" for mobile devices (try resizing the window and see how neatly things change to accommodate!). also if you're someone using assistive technologies, please let me know how this post felt to read and if there's anything to be improved or done differently in the future.

+note: the graphics in this blog post are not fully compatible with [netscape navigator](https://en.wikipedia.org/wiki/Netscape_Navigator), please switch to a modern alternative such as [ladybird](https://ladybird.dev/)

 [^1]: [tdesktop](https://github.com/telegramdesktop/tdesktop) is the official cross-platform desktop client (Telegram Lite on macOS)
-[^2]: `url_auth_domains` is a list of domains used for logging into the web clients, but there is another list under the `autologin_domains` key, which is used for webapps such as [bugs.telegram.org](https://bugs.telegram.org) instead.
+[^2]: `url_auth_domains` is a list of domains used for logging into the web clients, but there is another list under the `autologin_domains` key, which is used for webapps such as [bugs.telegram.org](https://bugs.telegram.org).
 [^3]: There are also `peer`, `msg_id`, and `button_id` fields, but if we set our `flag` to `f_url` (4) we skip them.

 <style>
+	.ytLink svg {
+		filter: saturate(0.5) brightness(1.5);
+		transform: scale(1.0);
+		transition: transform 0.3s, filter 0.3s;
+	}
+	.ytLink:hover svg {
+		filter: saturate(1) brightness(1);
+		transform: scale(1.05);
+	}
 	.ytLinkOverlay {
 		position:absolute;
 		width:100%;